Wrongful Death of a Child or Elderly Person

 During wrongful death lawsuits in New York, courts and juries are given the unpleasant task of assigning a monetary value to a human life.
 Because the amount of damages awarded in wrongful death cases is based on financial loss, the wrongful death of an elderly person or child may make it difficult to arrive at a proper verdict or settlement amount.

 If you suffered the unfortunate loss of a child or elderly relative, our New York wrongful death attorneys can help explain your legal options and how to best protect your right to compensation.
-To contact our wrongful death lawyers in New York today, complete our FREE case review form on this page.
+To contact our wrongful death lawyers in New York today, complete our FREE case review form.

-When an adult dies as a result of another's negligence, the financial loss suffered by the remaining family members is easily quantifiable.
-For instance, when a mother or father dies, their child may seek damages for the loss of the parent's income and guidance.
-When a child dies, however, the parent's recovery is limited to their monetary loss, which is typically small.
+When an adult dies as a result of another’s negligence, the financial loss suffered by the remaining family members is relatively simple to quantify.
+For instance, when a mother or father dies, their child may seek damages for the loss of the parent’s income and guidance.
+When a child dies, however, the parent’s recovery is limited to their monetary loss, which is typically small.

-When presented with a wrongful death case involving a child, the court will determine the pecuniary loss based on the following factors:
+When presented with a wrongful death case involving a child, the court will determine the financial loss based on the following factors:

 - The child’s age, life expectancy, habits and work expectancy